sc3/cookcountyjail/README.md

 * /config - where all the configuration files are located
 * /scripts - scripts used to do other activities like scrape Cook County Sheriff's website
 * /tests - tests stored here, both unit and BDD
+* /AUTHORS.md - people who contributed to building this functionality
+* /fabfile.py - Fabric tasks that deploy new website and launch it and roll it back on production server
+* /gunicorn.sh - Bash script to run application usin Gunicorn Python based webserver
+* /manage.py - task to do various operations with application
+* /README.md - this file
+* /tasks.py - Invoke tasks that

 # Setting up for local development